moondance-labs/tanssi-docs/builders/manage/sudo/minting.md

 ---
 title: Minting Native Tokens with Sudo
-description: Learn how to use the Sudo key to manage your appchain and performing the privileged action of minting additional native tokens of your Tanssi appchain.
+description: Learn how to use the Sudo key to manage your appchain and perform the privileged action of minting additional native tokens of your Tanssi appchain.
 ---

 # Using Sudo to Mint Native Tokens